connorp/streetscape/research_sketch.md

 		- perhaps the consultants prepping these projects work for multiple cities?
 		- do last year's awards predict this year's probability of success?

-- test for baseline characteristics above and below the threshold
 - look for evaluation criteria that involve a level of judgment and are not just direct numerical rules based on the application
 	- implies that applicants do not have precise control over their scores

 - identifying/handling repeat submissions, always/never takers

 ## Outcome Data